LewisOs/General_Assembly_capstone/README.md

 The second stage of the scrape involved going to each of the URLs and extracting the relevant information about the listing.
 As before, I did this with a combination of Selenium and Beautiful Soup.
 However, I soon encountered a problem.
 I had written functions using Beautiful Soup to extract information about each pet listing from it’s HTML, using HTML class names to find where that information was represented.
 This seemed to work well at first, but then my scraper stopped returning any information.
 Unable to find any obvious errors in my code, I doubled checked Pets4Home’s live HTML and discovered that the class names had changed.
 In fact, it appear that they were dynamically updating them multiple times a day.
 This had not become apparent during the first stage of my scrape, as it was relatively quick.
 By comparison, the second stage involved around 20x more web pages and was done in stages.

 As I was working to a tight deadline and was initially unable to figure out a way to extract the information I needed without referencing the class names, I had to modify my plans.
 Rather than nativgating to each URL and extracting only the information I needed, I simply downloaded the full HTML for every page.
 My reasoning was that if I was unable to extract the information with the class names changing, then at least I could create a static copy of the HTML to work on.
 This would allow me to rerun my original function over the downloaded HTML and, each time it began failing to extract information from a page, manually check what the class names had updated to so I could update the function to search for those.
-However, given that the class names were updating multiple times a day and that it took several days to scrape every listing, I was very keen to avoid this.
+However, given that the class names were updated multiple times a day and that it took several days to scrape every listing, I was very keen to avoid this.

 Fortunately, I was able to find a solution to this problem.
 Rather than using Beautiful Soup to search for class names in the HTML, I used it to search for the unchanging attributes related to each class.
 For this to work, it was necessary to find attributes which were unique to each class.
 In some cases this was simple.
-For instance, in the head of the HTML, only the class corresponding to the webpage’s title had a text attribute containing the word ‘title’.
+For instance, in the head of the HTML, only the class corresponding to the web page’s title had a text attribute containing the word ‘title’.
 Other classes required a more circuitous approach.
 For instance, sellers on Pets4Homes can be verified by one of four methods (phone, email, Google and Facebook).
 I was able to determine which methods a particular seller was verified by checking the hex colour codes of the icons corresponding to each method (with green indicating verification and grey indicating the opposite).
 Using these techniques, I was able to rewrite my original function to extract almost all of the information I needed.
 The exceptions to this were two classes with no unique attributes which indicated the number of times a listing had been viewed and the number of times it had been liked by viewers.

 With this problem solved, I ran my 20,000+ pages of downloaded HTML through the updated extraction function and soon enough had a complete dataset

 ## Data Cleaning

+In this section, I will review the data cleaning steps that I took to prepare the data for EDA and predictive analysis.
 The uncleaned dataset consisted of 20211 rows and 39 features.
 The features were:

 Target variable:
 price - the price of 1 animal in the listing (some listings covered multiple animals, such as dog litters) Seller/advert variables: title - the title of the advert
-url - the advert URL, included for reference seller_type - a categorical variable indicating whether the seller was a person or an organsiation seller_name - the seller’s name phone_verified - a binary variable indicating whether the seller is verified by phone email_verified - a binary variable indicating whether the seller is verified by email facebook_verified - a binary variable indicating whether the seller is verified by facebook
+url - the advert URL, included for reference seller_type - a categorical variable indicating whether the seller was a person or an organisation seller_name - the seller’s name phone_verified - a binary variable indicating whether the seller is verified by phone email_verified - a binary variable indicating whether the seller is verified by email facebook_verified - a binary variable indicating whether the seller is verified by Facebook
-google_verified - a binary variable indicating whether the seller is verified by google
+google_verified - a binary variable indicating whether the seller is verified by Google
 n_images - a continuous variable indicating the number of images included in the advert
 advert_id - the advert ID, included for reference
 advert_location - the location of the seller (all sellers were UK based) advert_type - a categorical variable indicating the type of advert.
 Pets4Homes also allows sellers to list accessories and services for sale.
-As I was only looking at pets, this value was the same for all rows and the variable was dropped. advertiser_type - a categorical variable providing similar information to seller_type, but at a more granular level (e.g. it includes levels such as ‘liscenced breeder’ and ‘charity’) description - the seller supplied description of the listing (a text box from the webpage) pet_available
+As I was only looking at pets, this value was the same for all rows and the variable was dropped. advertiser_type - a categorical variable providing similar information to seller_type, but at a more granular level (e.g. it includes levels such as ‘licensed breeder’ and ‘charity’) description - the seller-supplied description of the listing (a text box from the webpage) pet_available
 General pet variables:
 category - a categorical variable specifying how the animal is classed by Pets4Homes’ search function.
-This is effectively species (e.g. dogs, cats, horses), but also includes some more general bins (reptiles, birds, fish).
+This effectively corresponds to species (e.g. dogs, cats, horses), but also includes some more general bins (reptiles, birds, fish).
 breed - a categorical variable specifying the breed of the particular pet (e.g. ‘English springer spaniel’). pet_age - the pet’s age formatted as variations on ‘n days, n months, n years’
 pet_colour - the colour of the pet